ObjectProfile/Roassal3/README.md

 # Roassal3
 [![Build Status](https://travis-ci.org/ObjectProfile/Roassal3.svg?branch=master)](https://travis-ci.org/ObjectProfile/Roassal3)

-Roassal3 is an agile visualization engine for Pharo 8 and Pharo 9.
+Roassal3 is an agile visualization engine for [Pharo 8 and Pharo 9](http://pharo.org).
 Roassal is made to visualize data in an interactive way data.
 Sister projects: [Roassal3Documentation](https://github.com/ObjectProfile/Roassal3Documentation), [Roassal3Exporters](https://github.com/ObjectProfile/Roassal3Exporters)

 ## Pharo Installations
+Roassal3 is included in Pharo 9.
+This means that you do not need to install anything else.
+Pharo 9 contains Roassal 0.9.4.
 Two instalation flavors are available: stable and latest (a.k.a bleeding-edge).

 ### Stable version
-Execute the following code snippet in a Playground:
+If you wish to install Roassal in Pharo 8, then execute the following code snippet in a Playground:

 ```Smalltalk
 Metacello new